barakeel/oeis-synthesis/README.md

 ### Try the Web interface
 http://grid01.ciirc.cvut.cz/~thibault/synt.html
-The web interface has a limited timeout and a limited number of predictions.
+The web interface allows to run programs for a limited time and gives a limited number of predictions for the next elements in the sequence.

 ### Install a modified HOL (required)
 In your /home/your_username directory: